ashish787/ADBMS-Project/README.md

 6. History - summarizes user’s transactions
 7. Change Password - feature which lets the user change password in case they forget
 8. Add Cash - lets the user add extra funds to their portfolio

+# Web App
+We have deployed the web app using Heroku, and it can be accessed [here](https://grow-more-stock-portfolio.herokuapp.com/login).